sylus/drupal-operator/README.md

 Drupal Operator generated via KubeBuilder to enable managing multiple Drupal installs.

+> Note: This is vastly outdated and needs a complete refactoring.

 ## Goals

 The main goals of the operator are: